Water Lilies by Claude Monet 1906

 Personal Background

 Since my youth I have been interested in how things are related, and what story is being told.
 I made my own little studies by observing the natural world, reading and following a gut instinct.
 That instinct first told me the world is alive and connected in a way I could feel, but not yet explain.
-When I was 8 years old I asked my father what happens when you die.
-While he said ‘nothing’, I experienced something infinite.
-I did not understand it, but examples like these kept me wondering about the nature of life.
 I followed a deep passion for the Earth and studied Behavioural Neuroscience with a focus on ethology.
 I pursued an MA in communications to nurture my love for writing and spent a few miserable years in corporate life.
 In my late twenties, a depression returned me back to my roots.
 I reconnected to my passion for the Earth and poured both studies into wildlife documentary filmmaking with the intention to connect people into appreciation for and awe of the beauty of Earth.

 Psyche and Soma

 Pregnancy and motherhood opened me up into unknown spaces, both light and dark.
-While searching for a reflection to explain and contain my experiences, I stepped into a few ‘new age’ traps before encountering Jungian psychology and a Sufi lineage, all within one month.
+While searching for a reflection to explain and contain my experiences, I found Jungian psychology and a Sufi lineage, all within one month.
 Aided by bodywork, this period reinvigorated my passion for the world of story that had seeded itself in childhood.
 I immersed into the feminine psyche and learned the oral art of storytelling.

 Today, this interdisciplinary braiding of Jungian psychology, Sufi mysticism and the natural sciences express themselves in my research and work through a therapeutic approach that honours both spirit (psyche) and matter (body) as one.